-The five core modules of the course focus on essential advanced level aspects of solid and fluid mechanics, precision engineering, modelling and simulation.
+The six core modules of the course focus on essential advanced level aspects of computational fluid mechanics, precision engineering, modelling and simulation.
 These topics develop skills in understanding and modelling a range of complex systems, developing the theories of interaction and representing these with mathematical formulae.
 Solution of these models is covered through analytical solution, writing computer code and using proprietary (industry standard) software.
 These skills are useful in all areas of mechanical engineering and are associated with the application of computers in engineering practice.

 - Computational Fluid Dynamics (ES440)

 - Research Methods and Professional Skills (ES9ZN)

 Two optional modules allow a focused study of topics directed towards the students’ own interests and provide students with a knowledge and understanding of the ‘state-of-the-art’ in one or more of the many areas of mechanical engineering in which the School has acknowledged expertise.

 - Fundamental Fluid Dynamics for Mechanical Engineers (ES3D6)

 - Finite Element Methods (ES4B5)